sinnl/FindFreeIPs/README.md

 Program cheks IPs:
   - using ping
   - performing DNS lookup
-  - checking if nay of the below ports is listening:
+  - checking if any of the below ports is listening:
       - 22
       - 3389
       - 80